-All the chemical physics observations of this three-body reaction use two reactants that can bond together, releasing a net binding energy.
-In addition, all the reactants chosen in more than dozens of different chemical physics experiments must also be able to attract and trap an electron between them.
+All the chemical physics observations of this threebody reaction use two reactants that can at minimum bond together, releasing a net binding energy.
+In addition, all the reactants must also able to attract and trap an electron between them.
 The reactants N and O, and catalyst/conductor radicals CO and O, H and O and free radicals on catalyst conductor surfaces are examples.
 The reaction predominantly ejects an electron, and almost always with "too much energy" compared to "only a couple" energy level changes expected, as observed in most chemistry.
-The basic entity is a simple, almost dissociated three-body entity: two reactants that can bind and a third reactant, an electron, trapped electrically between them, and all three stretched almost to dissociation, always just barely bound.
-This is a threeparticle Rydberg state.
+The basic entity is a simple, almost dissociated three-body entity: two reactants that can bind and a third reactant, an electron, trapped electrically between them, and all three stretched almost but not energetic enough for dissociation, always just barely bound.
+This is a three-particle Rydberg state.